How to enter

 - Competitors will provide their own boats, oars and sculls, which must conform to current BR rules especially in respect of heel restraints and bowball security.
 All boats and equipment are brought to the regatta at the owner’s risk.
 All boats must display their six character identification code at all times

 - The course is 2000 metres, multi-lane.
 A pontoon start is intended unless conditions do not permit this.
 All races are launch umpired over the whole course.
-In the event of bad weather four boat finals may be considered, with the fastest four crews from the heats progressing.

 - All events are subject to a minimum of six confirmed entries.
 Our aim is to allow as many people to race as possible within the confines of the racing day and creating a safe manageable day.